yangdanny97/flake8-bugbear/README.rst

 the loop, because `late-binding closures are a classic gotcha
 <https://docs.python-guide.org/writing/gotchas/#late-binding-closures>`__.

-**B024**: Abstract base class with no abstract method.
-You might have forgotten to add @abstractmethod.
+**B024**: Abstract base class has methods, but none of them are abstract.
+This is not necessarily an error, but you might have forgotten to add the @abstractmethod decorator, potentially in conjunction with @classmethod, @property and/or @staticmethod.

 **B025**: ``try-except`` block with duplicate exceptions found.
 This check identifies exception types that are specified in multiple ``except``